-One thing the military does not prepare you for as a Military Spouse are the changes you will face, the stress you may feel, and how to deal with all of it.
-As many of you know, being a spouse of someone in the military means mandatory moves and times when you are functioning like a single parent.
-During these years, I made some really close military friends.
+One thing the military does not prepare you for as a Military Spouse are the real life changes you will face, the stress you may feel, and how to manage all of it.
+I mean, afterall, it's not really their job anyways.
+Being a spouse of someone in the military means mandatory moves and times when you are functioning like a single parent.
+During these years I had made some really great military friends.
 God knew what He was doing when He put them in my life.
 I still thank God for them today!

-My husband made the decision, after living a few years on the Gulf, to return to the civilian workplace.
-Together we made the decision to move back home to be closer to family.
-It was the beginning of many stressful life events.
-Within a 4 month period, I experienced the purchase of our very first home (which was a major fixer-upper), new schools for my kids, and new job for my husband.
-I had an uncle that was dying of cancer (who I had a close bond with) and although I got the chance to spend some time with him, I watched closely as my cousins and my aunt agonized in pain over losing him.
-At the same time, one of my in-laws was diagnosed with cancer and this was another thing that I was yet holding inside.
+After not being allowed to crosstrain into the career of his choice, my husband made the decision to return to the civilian workplace.
+Together we made the decision to move back home to be closer to family and this was the beginning of many stressful life events.
+Within a 4 month period we had endured so many stressful things all at once.
+We had purchased of our very first home - which was a major fixer-upper - I'm sure you can imagine the amount of physical labor that comes with that...
+The kids were set up in new schools, husband had a new job routine that I had to adjust to and my Uncle that was dying of cancer (who I felt close to).
+And although I got the chance to spend some time with him, I watched closely as my cousins and my Aunt agonized in pain over losing him.
+At this same time one of my in-laws was diagnosed with cancer and this was yet another thing that I was yet holding inside consuming my thoughts and emotions.
 There is nothing I hate more than feeling completely helpless.